-Kale has been very popular in the local food scene for a long while now.
-So much so, that many people have overlooked the mighty collard.
-For those who just love greens, they'll use kale and collards interchangeably.
-For true collard lovers, they would never cook kale in place of collards.I happen to love both and I love them in part because they are different.
-I do often use them interchangeably because that's how I cook---I use whatever I have on hand.
-But I might adjust the recipe accordingly.
-If the collards are young and tender, like the ones y'all have been getting in your shares, then I would never stew them for a long time as in the Green Gumbo.
-But I would saute them with raisins and walnuts.
-Kale and Collards are close relatives and are both packed with Vitamins A and C. They are both cold tolerant and often improve in flavor after the first frost (they become sweeter).
-There are many different varieties of Kale and Collards and they all have slightly different flavors, textures, and growing characteristics.
-At TTCF we grow Toscano (Dino) Kale and Red Russian Kaleand Champion Collards.
-My favorite is the Dino Kale and Vates Collards.
+Kale has been very popular in the local food scene for a long while now (so much so that many people have overlooked the mighty collard).
+Those who just love greens know that you can use kale and collards interchangeably.
+They're close relatives and are both packed with Vitamins A and C. They're also both cold tolerant and often improve in flavor after the first frost (they become sweeter).
+There are many different varieties of kale and collards and they all have slightly different flavors, textures, and growing characteristics.
+At TTCF we grow Toscano (Dino) Kale, Red Russian Kale and Curly Kale.

 STORAGE: Keeping kale fresh is all about avoiding excess moisture.
 Wrap an unwashed bunch of kale in a layer of paper towels and put it in a plastic bag.
 Stored like this in the crisper drawer of your fridge, kale should stay fresh for a week or more.

 RECIPE: Coconut Curried Kale and Butternut Squash from America's Test Kitchen's The Complete Vegetarian Cookbook